 To support students who live outside the immediate neighborhood, Omaha Public Schools provides free bus rides to eligible students.
 Students who ride Omaha Public Schools contracted buses may ride the 5:15 p.m. activity bus only, if they are participating in an after-school activity.
 Students will be dropped off at a designated bus stop, which may be different from their regular bus stop.
 Students are responsible for signing up for the late bus with their teacher or in the office.
+Students must sign-up for the late bus by the end of Bulldog Block.
 Teachers/club sponsors will be required to submit the names of students riding the late bus to the main office.
 Only students who qualify for transportation to and from school and who remain for authorized school activities or at the request of a teacher are allowed to ride the 5:15 p.m. activity bus.